SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 ---|---|---
 [Employee Integration between SAP SuccessFactors and SAP Concur Integration](for/sapsuccessfactorsandsapconcurintegration)| This package contains the employee integration between SAP SuccessFactors and SAP Concur via SFTP servers.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [Integration between SAP Concur and OpenText](for/integrationbetweensapconcurandopentext)| This integration package provides an integration between SAP Concur and the Third Party system OpenText for replicating travel requests.|[SAP API Business Hub](author.md#sap-api-business-hub)
+[Replicate vendor and vendor group from SAP S/4HANA to SAP Concur](for/replicatevendorandvendorgroupfromsaps4hanatosapconcur)|This package is used to replicate vendor and vendor group information from SAP S/4HANA to SAP Concur system by requesting valid supplier information from SAP S/4HANA and then updating the vendor information and vendor group information in SAP Concur.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP Concur API Integration with SAP Cloud Integration](for/integrationwithsapconcurapi)|Connect to any SAP Concur API by providing a way to authenticate and request data|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP Fieldglass User Integration with SAP Concur](for/sapfieldglassuserintegrationwithsapconcur) | Transfer new hires from SAP Fieldglass to SAP Concur and synch their expenses with SAP Fieldglass.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP S/4HANA OnPremise Integration with SAP Concur](for/s4hanaonpremiseintegrationwithsapconcur)|SAP S/4HANA OnPremise Integration with SAP Concur in order to replicate the exchange rates via a standard BAPI to a SFTP Server.|[SAP API Business Hub](author.md#sap-api-business-hub)